The Best Parathyroid Surgeons in the World: Jim Norman, Doug Politz, Jose Lopez, Deva Boone, Jamie Mitchell, Kevin Parrack, and Dan Ruan

 You Can Have the Worlds Most Experienced Parathyroid Surgeons Perform Your Parathyroid Surgery

 We are the world-wide leader in parathyroid surgery.
-Our surgeons perform an average of 15-17 parathyroid operations per day, more than 75 per week, about 3,850 per year, with an expected cure rate of over 99% and a complication rate near zero.
+Our surgeons perform an average of 16-17 parathyroid operations per day, nearly 80 per week, about 3,900 per year, with an expected cure rate of over 99% and a complication rate near zero.
 Nearly 100% of patients will go home within 2 hours of their parathyroid operation.
 Nearly all patients will have a scar that is only 1 inch that will be nearly invisible within 6-9 months.
 The average operative time is 19.6 minutes with the most parathyroid operations taking between 16 and 25 minutes to evaluate all four parathyroid glands.
 Even patients with a negative sestamibi scan and a negative ultrasound can expect a mini-operation that takes 19 minutes on average.
 We perform the same mini-operation on all patients, regardless of scan results.
 We are unique in that we have two expert surgeons evaluate all four parathyroid glands in virutally all patients--the only way to get near 100% cure.
 One final note...
 All seven of our surgeons are fantastic, however they work in teams of two or three on all patients.
 We don't use surgeons in training to do your operation, you will have two or three of the world's most gifted and experienced parathyroid surgeons in your operations and taking care of you at the hospital.

 Dr. James (Jim) Norman, MD, FACS, FACE